FREQUENTLY ASKED QUESTIONS

 How do I maintain the electric motor?

 We use only the best electric motors in the industry!
-We less than a 1% failure rate, our motors are extremely reliable and 100% maintenance free.
+Our motors are extremely reliable and 100% maintenance free.
+We only use BAFANG and MXUS Brushless Geared motors.

 Throttle Drive vs iPAS: What's the difference?